liqd/adhocracy3/docs/source/Code_Review_Process.rst

      git config --global merge.ff true

 4. Merging ancestor branches into a current branch is ok.
-This makes it feasible to keep up to date with changes in a parent branch in long-living feature branches.
+This makes it feasible to keep up to date with changes in a base branch in long-living story or personalized branches.
 The merge commit will be eliminated if the current branch is rebased on the ancestor branch HEAD at any point in time after the merge.

-   [REVIEW[cs]: what's a "feature branch"?
-The term is not used or defined elsewhere in this document.]

    [FIXME: check: verschwinden merges bei rebase?]